Free shipping to Canada and the US for orders over $40

 How to Make Espresso Without an Espresso Machine

-Having less acidic coffee can help people who have stomach and digestive issues, as well as acid reflux.
-Using some of these tips can also add some important nutrients and supplements to your daily cup of joe, like calcium in eggshells.
+Drinking less acidic coffee can help people with stomach and digestive issues, as well as acid reflux.
+Using some of these tips to decrease the acidity of your morning brew might also add some important nutrients and supplements to your daily cup of joe, like the calcium you get from eggshells.
+The most important thing though, is that you enjoy your coffee exactly the way you like it.